 Teaching Artist for emerging adults

-Since 2018, Tracy has been Associate Faculty of Alexander Technique and Movement at the American Academy of Dramatic Arts in NYC where she’s been responsible for educating hundreds of students in the Alexander Technique and Movement for the Actor.
+Since 2018, Tracy has been Associate Faculty of Alexander Technique and Movement at the American Academy of Dramatic Arts in NYC where she’s been responsible for educating hundreds (almost a thousand!) students in the Alexander Technique and Movement for the Actor.

 Through trauma-informed and antiracist approach to the Alexander Technique and Movement for the Actor, her classrooms combine community, creativity, and craft.
 She believes the arts are a unique place for people to discover creative agency in the studio and in their lives.

-She has also taught the Alexander Technique for the Completely Ridiculous Conservatory, UMass Dance and Theater Departments, Fairfield University, and Barnard College at Columbia university.
+She has also taught the Alexander Technique for the Completely Ridiculous Conservatory, UMass Dance, Theater, and Music Departments, Smith College MFA Dance program, Fairfield University, and Barnard College at Columbia university.

 Select Past Experience